vykuang/toronto-service-calls-2023/docs/dbt.md

 ### profiles.yml

 - Local dbt requires a `~/.dbt/profiles.yml` which is outside of all dbt project repos
+  - project specific `profiles.yml` can also be used
 - It defines all the profiles that can be used within each project specific `dbt_project.yml` that *is* inside a dbt project repo
 - Each profile specifies the connection info, e.g. to bigquery, or postgres
   - typically one profile for each type of data warehouse